Asymptotics for estimating a diverging number of parameters -- with and without sparsity: Applications

 \section{Applications}

 Our general results are stated under rather abstract regularity conditions to keep them widely applicable.
 In the following, we provide several examples of how these conditions simplify in specific applications.
+While some of these examples can be analyzed using less sophisticated approaches tailored to the specific problem, this section illustrates the wide applicability of our framework.